 Pro Tip – Plan your time according to the marks the question carries.
 For example, for one mark question, devote only one minute (1.5 minutes at max), not more than that.
 Be smart in managing your time.

 If you are in the final stages of your preparation, here’s what you can do in the last 10 days of your exam preparation: CA EXAM PREPARATION: What to do in the Last 10 Days? – OnePrep

 CA exams are different and more demanding than the usual Graduate or under-graduate university exams, hence the approach made by CA students in terms of learning and training is highly distinct and professional than the ordinary overnight study.
 A clear focus and goal will help pave the way for your preparation.
 Amidst many study resources available in the market, a student needs to understand that having concepts from a wide variety of stuff will only lead to unnecessary confusion.

 Pro Tip – Stick with one source.
-You should have a sound judgement to know what to study and focus on those particular topics only.
+You should have a sound judgement to know which material is near to their head & soul and focus on that particular thing only.

 5. Smart Studying

 Let’s say, you have studied the important topics that appeared in the previous paper.
 But, you fell short on reading the other lessons.
 This is the normal case scenario.
 Organize your study in such a way that you give suitable time to all the topics and not just the highly predictable ones.

 Pro Tip – Give a thorough reading of every chapter once, though, render much time on the important areas.